lordlinus/cosmosdb-graph-demo/blog.md

 ## Problem statement

-Bank transactions have tradionally been stored in transactional databases and analysised using SQL queries and to increase scale they are now analysed in distributed systems using Apache Spark.
-While SQL is great to analyse this data finding relationships between transactions can be challengin.
-In this scenario we want to visualise 2 level of customer relationships i.e. if A sends to B and B send to C then we want to identify C when we look at A and vice versa.
+Bank transactions have traditionally been stored in transactional databases and analysed using SQL queries and to increase scale they are now analysed in distributed systems using Apache Spark.
+While SQL is great to analyse this data finding relationships between transactions and accounts can be challenging.
+Graph helps solve **complex** problems by utilizing power of **relationships** between objects, some of these can be modeled as SQL statements gremlin api provide a more concise way to express and search relationships.
+In this scenario we want to visualize 2 level of customer relationships i.e. if A sends to B and B send to C then we want to identify C when we look at transactions made by A and vice versa.

 ## Why does the solution solve the problem

-In this solution we are using Azure Cosmos DB to store transactions data with customer id as nodes and transaction as edges and transactional amount as properties of the edges.
+In this solution we are using Azure Cosmos Graph DB to store transactions data with customer account id as vertices and transaction as edges and transactional amount as properties of the edges.
 Running fan out queries on Cosmos is not ideal so Azure search is used to automatically index edge data and perform full scan queries on the index.
-Azure search will give us the flexibility to search for account either receoved or sent and we can use the associated accounts to find all other connected accounts using gremlin api.
-This provides a scalable soliution that can scale for any number of transactions.
+Azure search will give us the flexibility to search for account either received or sent and we can use the associated accounts to find all other connected accounts using gremlin api.
+This provides a scalable solution that can scale for any number of transactions.

 ## Getting started

-1. Infrastrcuture:
+1. Infrastructure:
    1. Bicep code is included with this repository and will deploy Cosmos DB, Synapse Spark pool and Azure Search service and follow the below steps
    2. update `param.dev.json` file based on your requirements
    3. change `clientIp` to your workstation ip ( Default value `0.0.0.0`)